ekino/docker-buildbox/README.md

 BuildBox
 ========

-The idea behing this Dockerfile is to provide a complete set of build tools for web developpers.
+The idea behing this repository is to provide a complete set of build tools for web developpers.
 This image MUST NOT be used in production.
+The target usage of this repository is GitlabCI.

 Usage
 -----